ctrlVnt/Real-YT-Music/README.md

 ## How to Contribute
 Read the [contribution guidelines](CONTRIBUTING.md) to learn how to collaborate on the project.

+## Translations
+If you want to improve the translations or add a new language in [this folder](https://github.com/ctrlVnt/Real-YT-Music/tree/master/app/src/main/res) you fond some folders called value-*language code*

 ## Support me
 If you want to support me, thank you!